JorgeBS94/Practical_ML_project/Project.md

 **1. We have seen the importance of evaluating the output of varImp, as variables like raw_timestamp_par_1 and num_window might seem relevant, while they are just artifacts.
 Using exploratory data analysis has been helpful to address this issue**

-**2. Fitting a model with 52 variables gave us an accuracy of 0.994, which is quite high.
-We have also seen that cutting the number of predictors down to the 30 most important ones is able to reach a very similar accuracy.
+**2. Fitting a model with 52 variables gave us an accuracy of 0.994 and out-of-sample error of 0.41%, which is quite high.
+We have also seen that cutting the number of predictors down to the 30 most important ones is able to reach a very similar accuracy (OBB of 0.47%).
 We might then choose this model over the big one, as it is simpler and probably less prone to overfit the training dataset**